Skip to content

 3. Review and Merge.

 Full walkthrough here: How to delete duplicate photos on iPhone.
+If your Duplicates utility is missing or not detecting anything yet, use this troubleshooting order: iPhone not finding duplicate photos.

 3) Delete screenshots (quick space + less clutter)